Transcript: The Power of NO

-Our understanding of nitric oxide has come a long way since it was named "molecule of the year" in 1992 and won some folks a Nobel Prize in '98.
-But it's a key biological messenger within the body and its message is: "open sesame".
-It's released by the lining of our arteries to tell the muscle fibers within the walls of our arteries to relax, so our arteries open up and let the blood flow.
+Our understanding of nitric oxide has come a long way since it was named “molecule of the year” in 1992, and won some folks a Nobel Prize in ’98.
+It is a key biological messenger within the body, and its message is: “open sesame.”
+It’s released by the lining of our arteries to tell the muscle fibers within the walls of our arteries to relax, so our arteries open up and let the blood flow.

 The ED we really need to be concerned about, though, is endothelial dysfunction: dysfunction of the lining of all our arteries, considered a first step toward atherosclerosis, our leading cause of death.

 Here’s what happens: NO, nitric oxide, is produced by an enzyme called NO synthase.
 If you have a lot of free radicals in your body, though, they come in and not only gobble up the NO—they hijack this enzyme.
 They hijack NO synthase, take it over, and have it instead start making more free radicals.